AI Tools for Teachers

 If you're still overwhelmed with a list of thirteen, here's my top three: Claude, Canva, and Monsha—start here.

-Join thousands of educators using Monsha to plan curriculum, create differentiated learning resources like lesson plans, assessments, presentations, and more.
+Join thousands of educators who use Monsha to plan curriculum and create, adapt, and differentiate resources like lesson plans, assessments, presentations, worksheets, and more.